 Quick orientation

-• For most jurisdictions, prop firm profit shares are treated as ordinary income of some category — not capital gains.
+- In most jurisdictions, prop firm profit shares are treated as ordinary income of some category — not as capital gains.
 Specifics vary.

-• In Japan, the typical classification is miscellaneous income (雑所得), taxed at progressive rates with other income.
+- In Japan, the typical classification is miscellaneous income (雑所得), taxed at progressive rates alongside other income.

-• Salaried Japan residents with under JPY 200,000 of total other income may not need to file income tax (but municipal tax is separate).
+- Salaried Japan residents with under JPY 200,000 of total other income may not need to file an income tax return — but municipal tax is separate.

-• Conservative recordkeeping (transaction logs, payout receipts, FX rates, expense receipts) is more important than any particular line item.
+- Conservative recordkeeping (transaction logs, payout receipts, FX rates, expense receipts) is more important than any specific line item.

-• This article is for orientation only.
-Always consult a qualified tax professional in your jurisdiction.
+- This article is for orientation only.
+Consult a licensed tax professional in your jurisdiction.

 Why miscellaneous income (Japan focus)